Friern Hospital: Early 20th century

 On 27 January 1903, the temporary building erected in 1896 was destroyed by a fire which claimed 52 lives, all female.
-In its place, between 1908 and 1913 seven new permanent brick villas were built: four for the survivors of the fire, one for subnormal boys with epilepsy or disturbed behaviour and two for patients with tuberculosis or dysentery.
+In its place, between 1908 and 1913 seven new permanent brick villas were built: four for the survivors of the fire, one for boys with epilepsy or "disturbed behaviour" and two for patients with tuberculosis or dysentery.
 In 1912 a disused carpenters' shop and stores by the railway siding were converted into additional accommodation for male patients and further extensions were made to staff accommodation in 1927, by which time staff included 9 full-time doctors, 494 nurses and 171 probationers.

 In 1930, following the Mental Treatment Act, the asylum was renamed the Colney Hatch Mental Hospital.
 In 1937 a female nurses' home was built, the resulting transfer of staff allowing the accommodation of 89 female patients in the old nurses' block.
 In the same year the hospital was once again renamed, this time as Friern Mental Hospital.